4.2 out of 5 (249 experiences)

 Also known as

-Sword Fern, Green Fantasy Fern, fluffy ruffle fern and Marisa
+Sword Fern, Green Fantasy Fern, Fluffy Ruffle Fern and Boston Fern 'Fluffy Ruffles Fern'

 How to care for Boston Fern